Anki vs Quizlet: Best Flashcard App for Studying [2026]

 - The subscription model conflicts with the free, open tradition of medical flashcard sharing

-The research behind all of this goes back to Roediger and Karpicke’s work on the testing effect, which showed that active retrieval beats passive review by margins that compound over time.
+The research behind all of this goes back to Roediger and Karpicke’s work on the testing effect.
+Active retrieval beats passive review by margins that compound over time.

 “Testing produces more learning than rereading, and the advantage increases with delay.”
 Roediger & Karpicke, Psychological Science (2006)